qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

 separate.
 Having the other class files (framework, libraries, contribs) chunked together you get the loading speed of nearly the build version, while at the same time retaining the accessibility of your own application files for debugging.
-This makes this job ideal for fast and focussed development of the application-specific classes.
+This makes this job ideal for fast and focused development of the application-specific classes.

 Only the classes that are actually needed for the application are included, so